Ripon Spa Baths: Proposed sale in 2021

 Harrogate Borough Council continued with the construction of a new swimming pool at Ripon Leisure centre anyway, expected to be finished in early 2021 at a cost of £10.2 million.
 Following delays caused by the COVID-19 pandemic in England, which also saw the closure of Ripon Spa Baths during lockdowns, the completion of the new pool was delayed until November 2021.
 As only a single pool was agreed to the development did not solve the issue that the Spa Baths pool had, that there was no alternative when hired out by third parties.
 In February 2021 Harrogate Borough Council again proposed the sale of Ripon Spa Baths.
 An asking price was not disclosed but the premises were advertised as suitable for "low density residential use, community uses and other uses appropriate to town centre locations".
 The sale has been opposed by Ripon City Council, Ripon Civic Society and Ripon Together, a local business group.
 They have urged that the sale be put on hold while a community use is explored and have suggested the building becomes an art gallery, museum or bowling alley.
 The Spa Baths closed on 7 November, with the council saying a buyer had been found for the building.
 With the new baths not open Ripon has been left without a swimming pool since 2021.
+A private buyer purchased the spa and baths complex in 2024 for £2 million, and they intend to renovate the building and develop it into a hospitality venue.